lacounty-isab/workshops/regex/readme.md

 | Expression | Match                    | No Match                    |
 |------------|--------------------------|-----------------------------|
 | `f\(\d+\)` | `f(1)`, `f(4532)` | `f (12)`, `f12`, `f()` |

+How do you remember when to escape and when not to?  *You don't.*  It's too confusing and it's inconsistent between different implementations.
+When you're about to write a regular expression for a certain context, test to see whether parenthesis are escaped.

 ## Groups